Sarah627/Java_miniatures/README.md

 #### Passing Arrays to Methods:
 - We've already learnt that Java is 'passing by value', that happens when you pass primitive data types in addition to the reference data types as arrays.
-- It's a common pitfall to think Java passes array or objects by reference because you can actually make change after passing them to a method but it's not, it still passes them by value.
+- It's a common pitfall to think Java passes array or objects by reference because you can actually make change after passing them to a method, but it's not, it still passes them by value.
 - The confusion between **pass by value** and **pass by reference** in Java often arises due to how **reference types** like objects and arrays behave when passed to methods.
 - This can be clarified using examples:
   - In Java, **everything is passed by value**.
 This means when a variable is passed to a method, a **copy of its value** is made and used in the method.